 - Make sure that your file is in MS Word or PDF format

 - Make sure that your file does not exceed 1.5 MB.

 - To minimize file size, you may scan your file at the lowest legible resolution and in black-and-white

 Once you have uploaded your file, click the "View Document" button to ensure that what you've uploaded is legible throughout.

 If you cannot upload a legible unofficial transcript, you will be asked to have an official transcript mailed to Duke.
 Contact us for help.
 This is a variation of our standard process and will delay review of your application.

 Applicants from China and India may find these Transcript Guidelines helpful.

 Your Grade Scale—also known as a grading system, score system, or percentage system—tells us what your grades mean.

-It does not need to convert to a 4.0 scale but should show differentiation between passing scores and indicate a failing score at your institution.
+It should show differentiation between passing scores and indicate a failing score at your institution.
 It should also explain other marks on your transcript, such as Withdrawal, Audit, or Incomplete.

 Please upload to us the official scale your institution uses.
 This can be the reverse side of your transcript, a screenshot of the registrar’s guidelines, or an excerpt from your transcript.